Metaswitch/clearwater-readthedocs/docs/Handling_Multiple_Failed_Nodes.md

 ## Dealing with Multiple Failed Nodes

-If any site in your deployment loses half or more of etcd master nodes permanently, it loses "quorum" which means that the underlying etcd cluster becomes read-only.
+If any site in your deployment loses half or more of its etcd master nodes permanently, it loses "quorum".
+This means that the underlying etcd cluster becomes read-only.
 While the etcd cluster is in this state, you can't perform any scaling operations or change configuration and have it synced across the deployment.
 You should use this process to recover the etcd cluster in the failed site.

 If you haven't lost half (or more) of your etcd master nodes in a site, then you can use the process described [here](http://clearwater.readthedocs.io/en/latest/Handling_Failed_Nodes.html#removing-a-failed-node) for each of your failed nodes.